nuxt/docs/guide/installation.md

 # Installation

-> Nuxt.js is really easy to get started with, to start with a simple project, we will only need the `nuxt` dependency.
+> Nuxt.js is really easy to get started with.
+A simple project only need the `nuxt` dependency.

 # Table of Contents
 1. [Using Nuxt.js starter template](#using-nuxt-js-starter-template)